DoDAO-io/dodao-rust-course/generated/summaries/owner_borrow.md

   ![Heap](https://github.com/DoDAO-io/dodao-rust-course/blob/2419453a452b44111d5fa63d76663c831ea83901/images/img_heap.jpg?raw=true)

  **Variable Scope**
+- In Rust a variable is valid only in its scope, as soon as it goes out of scope its memory is freed.
 - Scope:
   * As the variable goes out of scope it is no longer valid, at this point Rust automatically returns the memory used by the variable.
   * Rust’s approach to memory management is unique by scoping is simple and robust.